Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 • the cauldron is placed on this bed of embers

-• add or remove embers if necessary to adjust the temperature
+• add or remove embers as needed to adjust the temperature

 The fire becomes a controlled, stable, and predictable heat source.